 The effective convectivity model for simulation of molten metal layer heat transfer in a boiling water reactor lower head

-The paper is concerned with development of models for assessment of Control Rod Guide Tube (CRGT) cooling efficiency in Severe Accident Management (SAM) for a Boiling Water Reactor (BWR).
-In case of core melt relocation under a certain accident condition, there is a potential of stratified (with a metal layer atop) melt pool formation in the lower plenum.
-For simulations of molten metal layer heat transfer we are developing the Effective Convectivity Model (ECM) and Phase-change ECM (PECM).
-The models are based on the concept of effective convectivity previously developed for simulations of decay-heated melt pool heat transfer.
-The PECM platform takes into account mushy zone convection heat transfer and compositional convection that enables simulations of non-eutectic binary mixture solidification and melting.
-The ECM and PECM are validated against various heat transfer experiments for both eutectic and non-eutectic mixtures, and benchmarked against CFD-generated data including the local heat transfer characteristics.
-The PECM is applied to heat transfer simulation of a stratified heterogeneous debris pool in the presence of CRGT cooling.
-The PECM simulation results show no focusing effect in the metal layer on top of a debris pool formed in the BWR lower plenum and apparent efficacy of the CRGT cooling which can be served as an effective SAM measure to protect the vessel wall from thermal attacks and mitigate the consequences of a severe accident.
+This paper is concerned with the development of approaches for assessment of core debris heat transfer and Control Rod Guide Tube (CRGT) cooling effectiveness in case of a Boiling Water Reactor (BWR) severe accident.
+We consider a hypothetical scenario with stratified (metal layer atop) melt pool in the lower plenum.
+Effective Convectivity Model (ECM) and Phase-Change ECM (PECM) are developed for the modeling of molten metal layer heat transfer.
+The PECM model takes into account reduced convection heat transfer in mushy zone and compositional convection that enables simulations of noneutectic binary mixture solidification and melting.
+The ECM and PECM are (i) validated against relevant experiments for both eutectic and noneutectic mixtures and (ii) benchmarked against CFD-generated data including the local heat transfer characteristics.
+The PECM is then applied to the analysis of heat transfer in a stratified heterogeneous debris pool taking into account CRGT cooling.
+The PECM simulation results show apparent efficacy of the CRGT cooling which can be utilized as Severe Accident Management (SAM) measure to protect the vessel wall from focusing effect caused by metallic layer.